 The plants and the animals were on the planet much before we landed here.
 They have more rights on the planet than us and if we cannot give that to them at least we can ensure we don’t destroy them in our greed, he says.

 For the last 50 odd years, Ranaram climbs a high sand dune every alternate morning and waters the trees he has planted with a large earthen pitcher.
-He walks walks for 3 km, from his house to the dune.
-Climbs and goes down to the other side to get the water from his friend’s tubewell and mount it back, defying his age.
-Across ten acres of land, so far, he has planted more than 50,000 variety of trees including Neem, Rohida, Fig, Khejri, Kankeri, Babool and Bougainvillaea.
+He walks for 3 km, from his house to the dune.
+Treks up the dune and then climbs it down to the other side to fetch water from his friend’s tubewell and then heads back up, defying his age.
+So far he has planted more than 50,000 variety of trees including Neem, Rohida, Fig, Khejri, Kankeri, Babool and Bougainvillaea across ten acres of land.

 He has developed a small crater on the dune to collect water using a big polythene sheet and keep it covered to avoid the water from being consumed by the cattle and getting evaporated.
 Ranaram has also started a nursery in his house to prepare seeds and saplings of the plants and spray the seeds every rainy season on the dune.